rust-lang/rfcs/active/0000-compose-trait.md

 # Unresolved questions

-`Compose` should also be used for function compositions, at least for single-argument functions `T->T`.
+`Combine` should also be used for function compositions, at least for single-argument functions `T->T`.
 How would this interact with our current/future coherence rules?

-Where else should `Compose` be used?
+Where else should `Combine` be used?